kdgiddyup/SavTourApi/README.md

 *Endpoint:* `/api/remove/location/<id>`

-Note: `<id>` is the ID of the tour location you wish to delete from the database.
+*Note:* `<id>` is the ID of the tour location you wish to delete from the database.

+*Returns:* JSON with success flag, message confirming ID of removed location

 ### Update location